aragonone/notification-service/README.md

 ## Architecture

 The service exposes a REST API for:
  - creating accounts
  - passwordless logins with email tokens
  - managing subscriptions

 The service has to async jobs:
  - scan ethereum blockchain for new events, match with subscriptions and queue emails
  - send queued notifications emails

+## Stack
+ - PostgreSQL as the main persistence layer.
+ - Knex.js to build SQL queries
+ - hapi.js for the REST API
+ - jsonwebtoken for signing JWT auth tokens

+## Authentication / Authorisation

+The system has no concept of passwords.

+Authentication is done by calling the login endpoint which:
+1. Issues a short lived token
+2. Sends an email with the magic link (a link containing the JWT signed token)
+3. Once the magiclink token is send to the `/verify` endpoint a long lived auth token allows interaction with the full API

+Hence, two auth scopes are defined:
+- MAGICLINK
+- API

 ## Entities